theproductiveprogrammer/folderator/README.md

 - Generate shell aliases for quick navigation to specific folders
 - Interactive shell with custom prompt
 - Iterate through folders with commands
+- Beautiful colored output with emojis and visual indicators
 - Clean TypeScript implementation with proper error handling

 ## Installation